 (I’m leaving tomorrow on a road trip that will eventually lead me back to Montana for the first time since I left it eight years ago.
 I have a weird shrine to this place in my head, so going back is a big deal to me.
 So I thought I’d re-up the piece I wrote on another blog a few years ago about the first time I was in Montana, at the house we’d eventually buy from my father-in-law at the time.)

 I had a house in Montana once, an oddly designed, cedar-sided structure perched on a mountain bench in the northwest corner of the state, near the town of Libby.
 It was a sometimes-home, a place I fled to whenever possible.
-The house sat at the top of a winding gravel road that rose gently from the river valley below, a ribbon wrapping the mountain.
+The house sat at the top of a winding gravel road that rose gently from the river valley below.
 One spring day a few years ago I left it – briefly, I thought – to return to the suburbs of Coeur d’Alene, Idaho, where we lived most of time.
 I loaded up the dogs in the truck, closed and locked the gate behind me as I always did, and drove down the mountain.

 I didn’t know I would never see it again.